U.S. Relations With Saint Kitts and Nevis

 Bilateral Economic Relations

 Saint Kitts and Nevis is a beneficiary of the U.S. Caribbean Basin Initiative (CBI), which grants duty-free entry into the United States for many goods.
 The CBI aims to facilitate the economic development and export diversification of the Caribbean Basin economies.
 Saint Kitts and Nevis is a member of the Caribbean Community and Common Market (CARICOM).
-At the 2013 meeting of the U.S.-CARICOM Trade and Investment Council, the parties approved an action agenda outlining priorities for strengthening and deepening the trading relationship.

 Saint Kitts and Nevis' Membership in International Organizations